Your cart is currently empty!

 You can read more about bone ash as a glaze material on Glazy.

-While I do eat meat, I am very careful to only eat meat that I believe has been sustainably & ethical farmed.
 I don’t need to go into all the details of why factory farming is bad here, but if you want to learn more, check out the Humane League for info on why factory farming is bad for animals, people, and the environment.

 You can also read about and support SAFE’s work in NZ.

 I tried enquiring at my usual suppliers (CCG, Nelson Pottery Supplies) to find out where their bone ash was from.
 All they could tell me was that the bone ash was imported from the UK.
+Some suppliers also sell synthetic bone ash, which is also imported from overseas.

 I know cattle are raised as grass-fed and free range animals in New Zealand as I have seen on my in-laws farm, so I felt comfortable about buying bones from my local Halal butcher shop.